wuhongyi/PKUXIADAQ/README.md

 ----

-This program is applicable to XIA Pixie16 module, supports 100/250/500 MHz(specifically, the model can be found in File->About in the graphics software), and supports up to 8 chassis synchronous operation, that is, 1600+ signals are simultaneously collected. **This package requires the CERN ROOT6.
-Requires a 1920x1080 and above resolution display**.
+This program is applicable to XIA Pixie16 module, which supports the 100/250/500 MHz sampling rates(specifically, information about the module can be found in File->About in the graphics software) and supports up to 8-chassis synchronous operation, that maeans, at least 1600-channel signals are simultaneously collected. **This package requires the CERN ROOT6 version and the resolution display above 1920x1080**.

 The program is designed to be compatible with the 100/250/500 MHz modules.
 Simply add the firmware location of the corresponding sample rate modules to cfgPixie16.txt.
-The program can automatically identify the modules type and load the corresponding firmware.
-Currently we only have a 100/250 MHz 14 bit modules, so this type of modules can be run by default.
+The program can automatically identify the module's type and load the corresponding firmware.
+Currently we only have 14-bit 100/250 MHz modules, so this type of modules can be run by default.
 To support other types, please contact XIA LLC to obtain the corresponding firmware or contact Hongyi Wu(wuhongyi@qq.com).

 ----